Striveworks/valor/docs/installation.md

 ### Manual Deployment

-If you would prefer to build your own image or want a debug console for the back end, please see the deployment instructions in ["Contributing to Valor"](contributing.md).
+If you would prefer to build your own image or want a debug console for the back end, please see the deployment instructions in [Contributing to Valor](contributing.md).

 ## Setting up the Python client